-- 1) Revise its Subcontractor Invoice Process to implement a procedure to ensure IAP's operations personnel retain all supporting documentation to evidence invoice approval by the Operation's Technical Representative. - 2) Provide ACC with adequate documentation to support the approval of the subcontractor ODCs billed to the task order or reimburse ACC for the portion of \$78,236 that remains unsupported."
+- 1) Revise its Subcontractor Invoice Process to strengthen its procedures to ensure IAP's operations personnel retain all supporting documentation to evidence services and or materials were received, and support that invoices were approved by the Operation's Technical Representative. - 2) Provide ACC with adequate documentation to support the approval of the subcontractor ODCs billed to the task order or reimburse ACC for the portion of \$601.316 that remains unsupported."

 IAP Response to Finding 2020-02: IAP disagrees with the finding, conclusion, and the auditor's interpretation of the incurred costs.
 IAP's subcontractor invoice process requires approval by the subcontract administrator as well an Operations representative and a financial analyst.
-IAP considers the three levels of approval to be adequate.
+IAP considers this to be an adequate level of review and approval.
 Examples of approvals on other invoices were provided to the audit team for months subsequent to the ones noted below.
 These examples showed the full implementation of the invoice approval process which includes the required signature and date on the vendor invoice by the Program Manager.

-Questioned Invoices:
+Questioned Subcontractor Invoices: